lrpsantiago/fsess/README.md

 ## Tyre Degradation
 Wheels are going to get less friction overtime, affecting the overall performance of your car.
 You're going to be able to see the Tyre Wear % on your onboard screen, once it reachs 0% a random wheels is going to pop-off your car as a puncture.

-In order to change wheels, you have to go to the pits, with the Pit Limiter active, fully stop your car, then you are going to be able to switch tyres using the arguments: SOFT, MEDIUM, HARD, EXTRA, INT, WET.
-Notice that once you change tyres, the Tyre Wear % changes to 100%, also a letter going to be displayed reprsenting the selected compound (S, M, H, X, I, W) and your Brakelight is going to change the color making your current compound visible to the others.
+In order to change wheels, you have to go to the pits, with the Pit Limiter active, fully stop your car, then you are going to be able to switch tyres using the arguments: ULTRA, SOFT, MEDIUM, HARD, EXTRA, INT, WET.
+Notice that once you change tyres, the Tyre Wear % changes to 100%, also a letter going to be displayed reprsenting the selected compound (U, S, M, H, X, I, W) and your Brakelight is going to change the color making your current compound visible to the others.
 The image bellow show the specs for each compound type:

 ![alt text](https://i.imgur.com/MpU0WFL.png)